Lawsuit Process

 A lawsuit can take a few months to several years, depending on the complexity of the case.
 Small claims cases are usually resolved faster, often in weeks or months.
 Larger civil cases involving discovery, motions, and trials can take a year or more.

 After filing, the defendant is served with the complaint.
 They must then file an answer.
 If they don’t, you may win by default.
 If they do respond, the case enters pre-trial stages like discovery, motions, and possibly settlement discussions.
+Learn more about what happens after a lawsuit is filed.

 Start by checking the court’s monetary limits—usually between $2,500 and $10,000 depending on the state.
 Then, complete the necessary forms, file them with the clerk, and serve the defendant.
 A judge will hear your case and issue a ruling, usually without lawyers involved.